Prostate concerns after sexual abuse

 - Plan what you are going to do after an appointment.
 You might not want to carry on with your day as normal or perhaps you need time to yourself first.

 The Prostate Cancer UK website has a lot of useful information about prostate issues and the range of tests that can be done to diagnose a problem.
-It is important to remember that whilst a rectal exam is a possible test, there are others available including urine and blood tests.
+It is important to remember that whilst a rectal exam is a possible test, there are others available including urine and blood tests and specialised MRI exams.
 Nothing would be done without your consent and you are the person in control.

 Prostate Cancer UK has a helpline staffed by specialist nurses who can answer any of your questions and help you to put aside any fears.
-You can call them on 0800 074 8383.
-They also have a useful form you can take with you to the doctors so you can write down your worries beforehand.
+You can call them on 0800 074 8383 and they can help you to think about questions you might want to ask a GP.

 Here at Notts SVS Services we understand that the impact of a sexual assault can make dealing with this issue even more difficult.
 We are able to offer support to any survivors of sexual violence who are worried about their prostate.
 Our helpline can provide a space for you talk and be heard.
 We can look at ways to help you cope.
 We will not judge.
 Our ISVA and Survivors Support Services can offer more practical support which might help you through this time.